Blog Detail

 (Jesus’ Sermon on the Mount cont’d) – Record your comments and mark your choices.

-Jesus tells us in Matthew 6:22-23 “The eye is the lamp of the body.
+Jesus continues in Matthew 6:22-23 “The eye is the lamp of the body.
 So, if your eye is healthy, your whole body will be full of light, (23) but if your eye is bad, your whole body will be full of *darkness.
 If then the light in you is **darkness, how great is the **darkness!”

 Eng.**darkness – Grk.
-Skotos (skot’-os); (figuratively) darkness.
+Skotos (skot’-os); simply, darkness.

 SEE: 2nd Corinthians 4:3-6 (ESV) And even if our gospel is veiled, it is veiled to those who are perishing.
 (4) In their case the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.
 (5) For what we proclaim is not ourselves, but Jesus Christ as Lord, with ourselves as your servants for Jesus’ sake.
 (6) For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.